Migdalia González

-Migdalia I. González Arroyo (born August 4, 1973) is a Puerto Rican politician serving as a member of the Senate of Puerto Rico for district IV.
+Migdalia I. González Arroyo (born August 4, 1973) is a Puerto Rican politician who served as a member of the Senate of Puerto Rico for district IV.

 Life

 González was born August 4, 1973, in Añasco, Puerto Rico to Ernesto González Ernesto González Piña and Migdalia Arroyo Negroni.
 She earned a bachelor's degree in industrial microbiology at the University of Puerto Rico at Mayagüez.
 She also completed the teacher preparation program with a speciality in biology.
 González earned a M.B.A. with a specialization in strategic management and leadership from the Universidad del Este.
 She is currently completing a doctorate in the business development program with a specialization in human resources at the Interamerican University of Puerto Rico.

 She worked for the Puerto Rico Department of Education.
 She later served as the regional administrator for the CRIM - Mayagüez.
 A member of the Popular Democratic Party (PPD), she was elected November 3, 2020 and took office in 2021.
 In February 2023, she announced her campaign to be the second vice president of the PPD.